 A testator can appoint heirs to his estate by will.
 If there is no will then the statutory division applies.
 What should you do if the testator dies and you are the heir?
 Should you accept an inheritance or reject it? (the estate)?

-If it is known that the testator had substantial assets, the choice of accepting the estate is easier than if the testator had debts.
+Accepting an estate is easier if you know that the testator had substantial assets.
+This is harder if the testator had debts.

 Accepting the estate without an inventory being made

 Acceptance of an inheritance without an inventory being made can take place in various ways.
 This includes making a declaration at the court registry.
 If it turns out that the debts exceed the assets of the estate, it is a negative estate.
 By accepting the inheritance without the benefit of an inventory, the heir is legally obliged to pay these debts.
-It is also only possible to accept an heritance without an inventory being made if the heir is aged 18 years or older.
-Heirs under the age of 18 can only accept the inheritance without an inventory being made or reject it with the authorisation of the subdistrict courts.
+You need to be at least 18 years to be able to accept an inheritance without an inventory being made.
+Are you an heir younger than 18 years old?
+The you may only accept the inheritance beneficently or reject it with the authorisation of the subdistrict courts.

 Accepting the estate without an inventory being made on the basis of conduct

-If the heir has not yet accepted or rejected the inheritance, but behaves like an heir, for instance by appropriating the testator’s property, the heir may be regarded as having accepted the inheritance without the benefit of an inventory.
-Making payments to creditors with the heir’s money from the estate is also considered an act of acceptance without an inventory being made.
+Sometimes, an heir has not yet accepted or rejected the inheritance, but behaves like an heir regardless.
+For instance by appropriating the testator’s property.
+The heir may then be regarded as having accepted the inheritance without the benefit of an inventory.
+Heirs sometimes make payments to creditors with the heir’s money from the estate.
+This is also considered an act of acceptance without an inventory being made.

 Accepting an estate under the benefit of an inventory being made